 Jungle Physician Yoga is an interdisciplinary extension of TIAVY (Trauma Informed Ashtanga Vinyasa Yoga), which I have been developing since 2014.
 It seeks to foster mutually-beneficial & transformative relationships between teachers & students, as well as to connect all members of the international community with inspiring, empowering & ever-evolving sources of wisdom & healing.
-Seeking first not to cause harm (as so many spiritual lineages including Ashtanga unfortunately have in the past), we are inspired by modern neuroscience, psychology, spirituality and trauma treatment modalities to practice in ways that foster healing and thriving.
+We are inspired by modern neuroscience, trauma treatment modalities, transpersonal and depth psychology and indigenous wisdom to practice in ways that foster healing and thriving.

 Trauma affects us all in so many different ways.
 It might show up as an inability to perform a certain movement in our yoga practice or manifest as sleeplessness, headaches, or autoimmune disease… Trauma is not restricted to survivors of horrific atrocities.
 In fact, our nervous systems may become overwhelmed and we may begin to accumulate it anytime we feel a lack of support, even in everyday situations.
 By nature trauma is quite slippery: the body buries it when we lack the resources to digest it fully, and the latest research demonstrates that we also amass it under circumstances of oppression and inherit it from previous generations, so many people are in complete denial even though they may be carrying a significant trauma load.
 I can’t think of ANYBODY I’ve ever met who would not benefit from possessing a better understanding of trauma.
 It is a pivotal and missing exploration, equally for people suffering from physical and/or mental afflictions to those looking to optimize their already-brilliant performance to super-human levels.